 The first of four pilot day case hip replacement surgeries that took place in August 2021.
 The procedure sees the patient attending hospital, receiving a hip replacement and being discharged home the very same day.

-Consultant orthopaedic surgeon Manju Ramappa led on bringing the procedure at the University Hospital of Hartlepool, which is part of North Tees and Hartlepool NHS Foundation Trust.
+Consultant orthopaedic surgeon Manju Ramappa led on bringing the procedure at the University Hospital of Hartlepool.

 Our homeward team will ensure patients have full support both before and after surgery at home.
 They will also ring them at 24 hrs after surgery to check on them.
 Patients will also be given a 24/7 helpline number which will be answered by one of our arthroplasty ward nurses.

-“I previously had a knee replacement in 2017 and my other hip replaced in 2019 and on both occasions, I had to stay in hospital for 3 to 4 days.
+“I previously had a knee replacement in 2017 and my other hip replaced in 2019.
+And on both occasions, I had to stay in hospital for three to four days.
 So finding out this time that I could be in an out in one day was just brilliant news.
 Getting to recover from the comfort of home rather than in a hospital bed is a huge bonus.”

 Asked what he was most looking forward to once he left hospital, Sam replied: “A good cup of coffee, a nice home-cooked meal and all my creature comforts around me.
 I’m definitely most looking forward to getting back to gardening, which is a hobby I love.”